Restream/reindexer/float_vector.md

 For all types of vector indexes, the `metric` and the `dimension` should be explicitly specified.
 Vectors of only the specified dimension can be inserted and searched in the index.

+Optionally `radius` could be specified for filtering vectors by metric.

 The initial size `start_size` can optionally be specified for `brute force` и `hnsw` indexes, which helps to avoid reallocation and reindexing.
 The optimal value is equal to the size of the fully filled index.
 A much larger `start_size` value will result in memory overuse, while a much smaller `start_size` value will slow down inserts.